knights-analytics/hugot/README.md

 Hugot supports pluggable backends to perform the tokenization and run the ONNX models.
 Currently, we support the following backends:

-- (default) native go (provided by [GoMLX](https://github.com/gomlx/gomlx))
+- Go
 - [Onnx Runtime](https://onnxruntime.ai/)
 - [OpenXLA](https://openxla.org/)

+The native Go backend is always available, as it does not require any cgo dependencies.
+It is provided by the [GoMLX](https://github.com/gomlx/gomlx) project.

-Onnx Runtime can also be selected as a backend via the build tag "-tags ORT".
-It does not support training, but it is currently the fastest backend for CPU inference.
-It supports all pipelines, including generative pipelines such as text generation.
+Onnx Runtime can be included at compile time via the build tag "-tags ORT".
+It is currently the fastest backend for inference and supports all pipelines, including generative pipelines such as text generation.

 OpenXLA can be included at compile time via the build tag "-tags XLA".
-This is required for fine-tuning of e.g. embedding models, and is the only backend that supports TPUs.
-Note that it does not yet support generative pipelines.
+This is the only backend that supports TPUs.
+Note that it does not yet support generative pipelines or dynamic shapes.

 CUDA requires a C backend, either OpenXLA or Onnx Runtime.